Richy-W/Area-of-a-circle/README.md

 # Area-of-a-circle
 Calculates  area of a circle

-easy to understand and break down code to practice coding.
+Easy to understand and break down code to practice coding, and build fundamental understanding of Java.